bgfernandes/typescript-nodejs-mvc-template/README.md

 1. Run `npm test`.

 ## Building for deployment
-To build, run `npm run build`, the output will be in the `dist` folder.
+To build, run `npm run build-prod`, the output will be in the `dist` folder.
+Run the server in production environment with `NODE_ENV=production node dist/server.js`.